Thitikul cards record 9-under 63 to lead by one in Wonju - WHIZ News

 WONJU, South Korea (AP) — Atthaya Thitikul shot a 9-under 63 to set a tournament record and lead after the first round of the BMW Ladies Championship on Thursday.

-She was a stroke ahead of Minsol Kim and three up on a trio of players: A Lim Kim, Andrea Lee, and Yaeeun Hong.
+She was a stroke ahead of 16-year-old amateur Minsol Kim and three up on a trio of players: A Lim Kim, Andrea Lee, and Yaeeun Hong.

 Thitikul had an eagle two on the 13th hole and added seven birdies without dropping a shot.